User's language still used after disabling

 Please note that the "lingering" effect with the language is due to caching of the templates and the contents of the session (apparently), so it should be fixed at a deeper level (and I'm not sure how much this could impact on performances), but it doesn't happen too often either, so I would tend to think it is not urgent either (it would have been if it was really frustrating a few users, but I think we're just you and me here, so far :-p).

-Updated by Yoselyn Castillo almost 7 years ago
+Updated by Yoselyn Castillo over 7 years ago

 - Status changed from Assigned to Needs more info